jaeraxdoto/mhlib/README.md

 algorithms and an extensive example for the QAP and many minor changes or improvements.
 Further contributions are due to *Sandro Pirkwieser* and *Matthias Prandtstetter*.

+## Changelog: major mhanges over major releases ##

+### Version 4.0 ###

+A module mh_scheduler and corresponding demo program demo_schedtest have been introduced.
+This module unites and generalizes VND, VNS, GRASP, VLNS and related approaches and provides support for multithreading.

 ## Installing mhlib ##

 Unpack the .tgz or .zip file in a directory or clone the project from the git-repository.
 Call "make all" in the mhlib-directory.